ArvindHarinder1/PrivatePreviewDocs/2ConnectorGSQLToSQLServer.md

 You will need to download the provisioning agent and ECMA connector host to provide connectivity to your application as described in step 2 [here](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/1ECMATutorial.md).

 ## Step 3.
-Setup your SQL encironment
+Setup your SQL environment

 The steps below show you how to setup Microsoft SQL Server 2019.
 You can skip this tep if you already have a SQL DB setup.